-Compensatory time shall be earned at a rate of time and one-half (11⁄2) and placed in the compensatory time bank for all hours worked in excess of one hundred seventy-one (171) hours in a twenty-eight (28) day period.
+Compensatory time shall be calculated based on a 28-day work period.
+Compensatory time shall be earned at a rate of time and one-half $(1\frac{1}{2})$ and placed in the compensatory time bank for all hours worked in excess of one hundred seventy-one (171) hours in a twenty-eight (28) day work period.
+The employer recognizes the ability of the employee to adjust their hours during the 28-day work period to equal at least 160 hours.
+There shall be no requirement that the employee account for any set amount of hours in any time period less that 28 days.